-Our net loss increased by \$139 million in the three months ended March 30, 2024, compared the three months ended April 1, 2023, primarily due to the decrease in revenue, partially offset by a decrease in both share-based compensation and amortization expenses of acquired intangible assets, as well as an increase in other financial income.
+Our net loss increased by \$139 million \$58 million in the three months ended March 30, 2024 June 29, 2024, compared to the three months ended April 1, 2023 July 1, 2023, primarily due to lower revenue and higher operating expenses, including share based compensation, offset by lower amortization expenses.
+Our net loss increased by \$197 million in the decrease in six months ended June 29, 2024, compared to the six months ended July 1, 2023 primarily due to lower revenue and higher operating expenses partially offset by a decrease in both share-based compensation lower amortization and amortization expenses of acquired intangible assets, as well as an increase in other financial income, income, net.

-We had an Adjusted Net Loss of \$55 in the three months ended March 30, 2024 compared to an Adjusted Net Income of \$115 in the three months ended April 1, 2023, primarily due to the decrease in revenue.
+We had an 37

+Our Adjusted Net Loss of \$55 Income decreased by \$59 million in the three months ended March 30, 2024 June 29, 2024, compared to an Adjusted Net Income of \$115 in the three months ended April 1, 2023 July 1, 2023 mainly due to higher operating expense and lower revenue.
+Our adjusted net loss decreased by \$229 million in the six months ended June 29, 2024, compared to the six months ended July 1, 2023.
+The decrease is primarily due to the decrease an unusually low revenue base and higher operating expenses, partially offset by an increase in revenue, other financial income.